 In the end, equal rights, reproductive freedom and equal pay can’t mean much if a woman is not physically safe at home and in her relationship.
 Whether she is on campus or in her own living room, we must do more to protect women from violence and abuse.

 I fought against the Republicans’ efforts to weaken the Violence Against Women Act.
 When VAWA was up for re-authorization in 2005, it passed the House by a 414-4 vote.
 But House Republicans took a law with nearly universal, bipartisan support and assailed it.
 They did their best to remove the law’s protection for certain women, like LGBT women, Native Americans and recent immigrants.
 I wouldn’t stand for that.
 All victims of domestic abuse deserve the full protection of the law.

 Improving Health Care and Health Outcomes for Women

-The Patient Protection and Affordable Care Act (ACA) has done a great deal to reduce the health care cost and care disparities that women in our country still face.
+The Patient Protection and Affordable Care Act (ACA) has done a great deal to reduce the health care cost and care disparities that women still face.
 I supported the ACA because it forced the door to care open for millions of American women.
 Insurance companies can no longer deny coverage to pregnant women, refuse to cover breast cancer and cervical cancer screenings, or charge women higher premiums than men.
 It was a long road to enrollment, but I’m proud of the progress we made for women’s health under Obamacare.

 SUPPORT MY CAMPAIGN